 How I loved to hear the fascinating bee stories told by my grandmother about her family managing their many hives of bees.

 I remember clearly the first day I received my first hive from Grandma Smith at age 14.
 I immediately became captivated by these amazing creatures and pursued beekeeping in earnest for more than 40 years to come.

 Eventually my beekeeping pursuits led me to earn a Master Beekeeping Certificate from the University of Montana.
 This has opened up a number of opportunities to offer professional presentations in schools, civic clubs and other organizations and also teach various levels of beekeeping classes throughout Southeastern Idaho.

-Let me introduce myself.
-I received my first hive at age 14 from my grandmother, Mary Smith.
-I immediately pursued this fascinating hobby to continue what is known today as Hicks Honey.
-This family-owned company is full of dedication, loyalty, trust, and happiness resembling those pioneers on the trek to Bluff, Utah in 1879.
-The Hicks family is regularly involved in this activity with their two children, participating in local Farmer’s Markets and teaching beekeeping classes in the Southeastern, Idaho area.
+This hobby has continued to what is known today as Hicks Honey.
+This family-owned business is full of dedication, loyalty, trust, and happiness resembling those pioneers on the trek to Southern Utah in 1879.

 If you are interested in honey products or beekeeping classes, please give me a "buzz" or send an email anytime and I will be glad to help you.